software-mansion/protostar/website/docs/tutorials/09-profiling.md

 ## Prerequisites

 You need pprof installed beforehand.
-You can learn how to install it [HERE](https://github.com/google/pprof#building-pprof)
+You can learn how to install it [in pprof documentation](https://github.com/google/pprof#building-pprof).

 ## How to profile a contract?